 How to keep your bird bath from freezing!How do you keep fresh water available in freezing weather?
 Here are some options:

-?
-Use a heated bird bath or pet dish.Many varieties are available, for a range of prices.
-A quick search for “heated bird bath” on Google Shopping, Ebay or Amazon provides a lot of options with reviews.
+🦉 Use a heated bird bath or pet dish.Many varieties are available, for a range of prices.
+A quick search for “heated bird bath” on Google Shopping or Ebay provides a lot of options with reviews.

 ❄️ Add a few stones or branches to the bird bath to give birds a place to perch without standing in the water.

 ❄️ Avoid concrete bird baths, which can crack when water freezes.

 ❄️ Use a container with a gentle slope that birds can easily wade into.